 While everyone's risk tolerance, retirement horizon, and lifestyles are different, most everyone is interested in saving money on taxes.
-If you are holding investments in a traditional IRA and you think you may be in a low tax bracket this year than you might be in the future, then a "focused conversion" may be a strategy to consider.
+If you are holding investments in a traditional IRA and you think you may be in a lower tax bracket this year than you might be in the future, then a "focused conversion" may be a strategy to consider.

 When rebalancing your investment mix or considering future legacy intent, this approach may allow you to pay less in taxes on the converted amount than you otherwise would.
 It can be a good idea to convert with assets with relatively higher potential for appreciation, such as stocks compared to bonds.
-Over time, those savings, coupled with the power of compounded, tax-free growth in a Roth account may mean more retirement security, higher retirement income, and a larger legacy for you and your loved ones.
+Over time, those savings, coupled with the power of compounded, tax-free growth in a Roth account may mean more retirement security, higher after-tax retirement income, and a larger legacy for you and your loved ones.

 There are 2 types of focused conversions